Studying uniform thickness II: Transversely non-simple iterated torus knots: Definitions, notation, and identities

 We can now state the definition of the {\em uniform thickness property} as given by Etnyre and Honda \cite{[EH1]}.
 For a knot type $K$, define the {\em contact width} of $K$ to be

-In this equation the $N$ are solid tori having representatives of $K$ as their cores; slopes are measured using the preferred framing where the longitude has slope $\infty$; the supremum is taken over all solid tori $N$ representing $K$ where $\partial N$ is convex.
-A knot type $K$ then satisfies the UTP if the following hold:
+In this equation the $N$ are solid tori having representatives of $K$ as their cores; slopes are measured using the Seifert framing where the longitude has slope $\infty$; the supremum is taken over all solid tori $N$ representing $K$ where $\partial N$ is convex.
+Any knot type $K$ satisfies the inequality $\overline{\tb}(K) \leq w(K) \leq \overline{\tb}(K)+1$.
+A knot type $K$ then {\em satisfies the uniform thickness property (UTP)} if the following hold:

-\begin{itemize} \item[1.] $\overline{tb}(K)=w(K)$, where $\overline{tb}$ is the maximal Thurston-Bennequin number for $K$. \item[2.]
-Every solid torus $N$ representing $K$ can be thickened to a standard neighborhood of a maximal $tb$ Legendrian knot. \end{itemize}
+\begin{itemize} \item[1.] $\overline{\tb}(K)=w(K)$, where $\overline{\tb}$ is the maximal Thurston-Bennequin number for $K$. \item[2.]
+Every solid torus $N$ representing $K$ can be thickened to a standard neighborhood of a maximal $\overline{\tb}$ Legendrian knot. \end{itemize}